 My best subjects are agriculture, desert travel, BLM/Federal lands issues, and southwestern destinations.
 I’ve covered Agriculture as a freelancer since the 1980’s with regular features in California Farmer.
-In the last year, I’ve written several features for West Coast Nut and another half-dozen for Citrus Industry.
+For the last couple of years, I’ve worked for Citrus Industry, both online and print editions.

 Presently, my biggest project is The Western View, a weekly 350 word, 2.5 minute commentary for Farm City Newsday and Ag radio stations.
 I’ve been at it for three years.
 I’ve posted them on a blog site at www.therealwesternview.com.

 I’ve written/photographed articles for dozens of online and print media publications, and wrote/photographed Desert Dancing, a travel journal published by Hunter in 2000.